HubSpot: History

 Hubspot announced its acquisition of B2B intelligence firm Clearbit in November 2023.

-In September 2023, HubSpot announced the launch of HubSpot AI, an AI-powered service for marketing, sales and service departments, and the relaunch of Sales Hub.
+Later that year in September, HubSpot announced the launch of HubSpot AI, an AI-powered service for marketing, sales and service departments, and the relaunch of Sales Hub.

 In April 2024, Reuters reported that Google was considering a bid to acquire HubSpot.
 The report led to shares of the company spiking by 5%.
 This news garnered a mixed response from industry leaders and users, 48% said they would be triggered to consider alternative software.
 In July, it was reported that Google had given up on its effort to acquire the company.